Home » Koh Mak » Getting to Koh Mak

 In holiday periods such as New Year, Chakri Day, Songkran, May Day, Coronation Day, the boat companies may run additional services.

-Always check ahead as the timetables do change in the low season (May to September) as some boats are dropped.
+Always check ahead as the timetables above may change further in the low season (June to September).

 Laem Sok Pier to/from Koh Mak

-From Laem Sok Pier, the main Koh Kood boat companies – Koh Kut Express, Seudamgo and Boonsiri – also run daily services to Koh Mak.
-M Marine has also moved across here from its former home at Laem Ngop.
+From Laem Sok Pier, the Koh Kood boat companies – Boonsiri, Koh Kut Express, Seudamgo and Chonratee – also run daily services to and from Koh Mak.

 Island Hopping